 But the dam has bigger problems.
 As currently designed, Belo Monte will suffer from the Xingu's seasonal variation in water flows.
 The most expensive parts of the dam to operate — turbines and transmission lines — would need to be idled for four months each year due to low water.
 That issue makes it likely that Brazil will push forth with a plan to build additional dams upstream from Belo Monte (up to six dams were planned on the Xingu until 2008).
 These dams would capture water, ensuring more consistent flow for Belo Monte.
 However greater water level fluctuation upstream means these dams will have even higher methane emissions relative to their generating capacity.

-.
+Erosion is a conspicuous impact of deforestation with serious consequences for river commerce and river life.
+Sediments build up creating sandbars and shallows and interfering with river transportation.
+Similarly, sediment build-up reduces the effectiveness of existing hydroelectric projects.
+Erosion and the resulting decline in water clarity can cause downstream mayhem for offshore coral reefs.
 River inhabitants also suffer due to the reduced water clarity.
 Species that rely primarily on sight decline the most, while the increased amount of suspended particles interferes with fish gills.
 Erosion inhibits plant growth and can hinder the development of fish eggs.

 Poisoning from spills and pollution from industrial processes mining, and sewage impact the diversity of rainforest waters, in addition to affecting human populations.
-Chemical spills are usually associated with oil development
+Chemical spills are usually associated with oil development and mining.

 - How are rainforest rivers under threat?

 - How do dams contribute to global warming?